benleov/py_fileshare/README.md

 This script generates unique HTTP URL's for every file in a given directory, meaning you can give a user the link in the format http://server/files/index.py?file=12386123978624914, which will then provide a download link for a given file.
 Providing the directory doesnt have browse access, the scripts allow you to give anonymous access to a particular file.

-NOTE: It is NOT very secure; if a user guesses any file in that directory it will allow access.
-This is NOT designed as a secure way to distribute sensitive data.
+<b>NOTE: It is NOT very secure; if a user guesses any file in that directory it will allow access.
+This is NOT designed as a secure way to distribute sensitive data. </b>

 Requirements
 -------------------------------